-- attending appointments – even if you have lots of different appointments, go to them all so you have the best chance of sorting out your asthma symptoms.
+- going to your appointments.
+Even if you have lots of different ones, go to them all so you have the best chance of sorting out your asthma symptoms.

 - being honest about your lifestyle, such as smoking or forgetting to take your medicines.
-This helps your healthcare team get an honest picture of what’s going on and what could be making managing your asthma more difficult.
+This helps your healthcare team get a clear picture of what’s going on and what could be making managing your asthma more difficult.

 Treat an asthma attack quickly

 The NHS is there to make sure you get quick, life-saving treatment when you have an asthma attack.
-You should expect to be put on a nebuliser and given steroids either as tablets or an injection (prednisolone is available in soluble form for children) within an hour of you presenting yourself with asthma attack symptoms.
+You should expect to be put on a nebuliser (a machine that delivers asthma medicine as a fine mist) and given steroids either as tablets or an injection (prednisolone is available in liquid form for children) within an hour of you presenting yourself with asthma attack symptoms.

-- Check that you’ve been given a written asthma action plan and a follow up appointment so you can talk through what happened with your own GP or asthma nurse, and look at ways to avoid it happening again.
+- Making sure you’ve been given a written asthma action plan and a follow-up appointment so you can talk through what happened with your own GP or asthma nurse and look at ways to avoid it happening again.

-- Get to know what your own asthma ‘alarm bells’ might be – whether it’s coughing at night, or struggling with every day things like climbing stairs.
-Look out for your child’s warning symptoms too.
+- Getting to know what your own asthma ‘alarm bells’ may be – whether it’s coughing at night, or struggling with everyday things such as climbing stairs.
+Look out for your child’s warning symptoms, too.

-- Keep your asthma action plan handy so you can remind yourself what to do when symptoms get worse, and make sure you, and those close to you, know what quick, life-saving steps need to be taken if you have an attack.
-Knowing what the signs are will help you understand when you need to make an urgent same day appointment with your GP or call an ambulance.
+- Keeping your asthma action plan handy so you can remind yourself what to do when symptoms get worse, and make sure you, and those close to you, know what quick, life-saving steps need to be taken if you have an asthma attack.

-- If you do have to go to A&E or to an out of hours service, make sure you have your asthma action plan with you.
-As long as your action plan is up to date it will tell the emergency staff and hospital doctors what they need to know – and you won’t have to struggle to tell them about your asthma.
+- Taking your asthma action plan with you if you have to go to A&E or to an out-of-hours service.
+As long as your plan is up to date it will tell the emergency staff and hospital doctors what they need to know – and you won’t have to struggle to tell them about your asthma.